CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 ## Prepare for software release
 1. Create release tags for the deployment
 - pre-release tag: created on a commit with the latest code
-- release tag: created on a newer commit after the pre-release tag with minor changes to documentation such as readme or comments to code
+- release tag: created on a newer commit after the pre-release tag (make minor changes to a documentation or comments if there is no code change)

 2. Create release note